stan-dev/ci-scripts/docs/README.md

 - `compile_all` - Try compiling all models in test/integration/good

 Checkout the [README](jobs/stanc3.md) for more technical details.

+## Stanc3 Test Binaries

+### History

+- History can be found [here](https://jenkins.mc-stan.org/job/stanc3-test-binaries/)

+### Getting the binaries

+A build usually takes around 10 minutes, after that you can download all the binaries straight from Jenkins.
+Go to the [results page](https://jenkins.mc-stan.org/job/stanc3-test-binaries/) and click your build, you will be sent to a console log page, on top-left you need to click on `status`.
+Now you should be able to see a list of `Build Artifacts` from where you can click & download the binary you need.

+### Jenkinsfile

+Link to Jenkins project: [Stanc3](https://jenkins.mc-stan.org/job/stanc3-test-binaries/)
+Parameters:

+- `git_branch` - Please specify a git branch ( develop ), git hash ( aace72b6ccecbb750431c46f418879b325416c7d ), pull request ( PR-123 ), pull request from fork ( PR-123 )

+Checkout the [README](jobs/stanc3-test-binaries.md) for more technical details.

 ## CmdStan Performance Tests